Frequently Asked Questions (FAQs) for Tustin Connect K-8

 The student’s learning at Tustin Connect is substantially equivalent in quality and quantity to traditional classroom instruction.
-The main difference is that Tustin Connect students have increased flexibility.
+The main difference is that Tustin Connect students complete the majority of assignments independently.
 In addition to weekly required class time, students can work and learn at their own pace, from any location, and at any time.
-Weekly class time ranges from 1-3 days per week and provides students the opportunity for peer collaboration on teacher-led instruction.
+Weekly class time is 4 hours over 1-2 days per week and provides students the opportunity for peer collaboration on teacher-led instruction.

 What if my child is an advanced (gifted) learner or a struggling learner?

 Independent study is designed for students who are academically motivated and have parent support.
 Our teachers work carefully to provide standards-based instruction to ensure maximum learning and student success.
 We challenge all students to stretch to reach their full academic potential.

 Do students receive grades?

 Yes, students receive the same report cards and grades as other students in the Tustin Unified School District.
 Middle school students receive letter grades and elementary students have a standards-based report cards that indicates their mastery of the academic standards.

 Are there opportunities to be involved at the neighborhood schools?

 Yes.
-Middle school students (6th-8th) can be dually enrolled at Tustin Connect and their Tustin Unified middle school of residence.
-Students have the option to enroll in 1-2 elective classes at their middle school of residence.
+Middle school students (6th-8th) can participate in sports at their Tustin Unified middle school of residence.

 How often do students attend or check-in at Tustin Connect?